The newsroom weighs in on this week's five things they'd like to see happen locally or around the world.

 There are many factors that play into the final college decisions for future freshmen and their parents.
 Do I want a big, public university or a small, private one?
 Does this university have the program or major I want to go into?
 How far away is this institution away from home?
 Do I feel safe in the community?
 Are any of my friends going to this school?
 A lot of these questions can be answered simply by visiting the campus.
 A highly important factor, campus visits can really give you the feel of college and college life and can help potential students decide if it is the right place for them.
 If you have the means to, take time to schedule campus visits.
 It may just give you a piece of mind and, potentially, security about the ever-changing world of college and what it means for you and/ or your student.

-Page 2 of 3 - – Torrie Greer, student staff writer
+– Torrie Greer, student staff writer

 Golden Eagles show they can compete, and win